-ADHD medication is certainly a controversial issue and there is just SO much to be said on the matter.
-In this article I’ve tried to cover the topic of ADHD medication as comprehensively as possible while still trying to keep it short and relevant.
+ADHD medication is certainly a controversial issue.
+There is just SO much to be said on the matter.
+In this article I’ve tried to cover the topic of ADHD medication as comprehensively as possible, while still trying to keep it short and relevant.
 So here goes:

 Essentially, there are 3 types of ADHD medication available in South Africa.
 These are Ritalin, Concerta and Strattera.
-Ritalin and Concerta are stimulant medications with Methylphenidate Hydrochloride as the active ingredient, while Strattera is a non-stimulant medication with Atomoxetine Hydrochloride as the main ingredient.
+Ritalin and Concerta are stimulant medications with Methylphenidate Hydrochloride as the active ingredient.
+Strattera is a non-stimulant medication with Atomoxetine Hydrochloride as the main ingredient.

 Stimulant medications (Ritalin and Concerta) begin to take effect shortly after they have been ingested.
-Whereas the non-stimulant medication (Straterra) needs to build up in a child’s system and will need to be taken for about 4 weeks before it starts taking effect.
+Whereas the non-stimulant medication (Straterra) needs to build up in a child’s system.
+So Straterra will need to be taken for about 4 weeks before it starts taking effect.

-You might be thinking that it seems strange to medicate a hyperactive child with a stimulant – right?
+You might be thinking that it seems strange to give a hyperactive child stimulant medication – right?
 Well, it’s not really.
 You see, put in very simple terms – the brains of children with ADHD are generally under-stimulated.
-Think of it in this way: When you are focused on a task, like reading for instance, your brain is not only busy reading but is doing lots of other things in the background like making sure you breathe, monitoring your heart rate, filtering information received through your skin, etc – think as these things as background noise.
-In ADHD children the neural pathway responsible for keeping the attention focused on the reading task is inefficiently stimulated and so gets drowned out by the “background noise”.
+Think of it in the following way.
+When you are focused on a task, like reading for instance, your brain is not only busy reading.
+It is also doing lots of other things in the background.
+Like making sure you breathe, monitoring your heart rate, filtering information received through your skin, etc. Think as these things as background noise.
+In ADHD children the neural pathway responsible for keeping the attention focused on the reading task is inefficiently stimulated.
+And so the messages from these pathways get drowned out by the “background noise”.
 Stimulant medication helps to amplify the reading-message so that it gets passed on effectively through the relevant neural pathway .

-For years we’ve know that stimulation medication works for ADHD children, but we’ve never really understood how it works.
+For years we’ve know that stimulation medication works for ADHD children.
+But we’ve never really understood how it works.
 Now researchers have finally solved this mystery.
 It seems that the brains of children with ADHD have too little Dopamine.
 Dopamine plays an important role in movement, attention, motivation and reward.
-It signals to the brain that something is important and that it should pay attention.
-Now, it’s not that ADHD children’s brains don’t produce enough Dopamine, but rather that it re-absorbs the Dopamine it has produced too quickly, so that it is not available to the neural pathways where it is needed.
+It signals to the brain that something is important and that the brain should pay attention.
+Now, it’s not that ADHD children’s brains don’t produce enough Dopamine.
+Rather the problem is that it re-absorbs the Dopamine it has produced too quickly.
+Because of this, there is not enough Dopamine available to the neural pathways where it is needed.
 Stimulation medications helps to stop the re-absorption of Dopamine so that it is available to the brain for longer.